Apprenticeships and training

 What are apprenticeships?

 An apprenticeship is a job with training.
 It usually involves on and off-the-job training and may include a qualifications at level 2 or 3 and beyond.
 This type of practical learning might suit you more than full-time study.

 - Intermediate - level 2 apprenticeships for people aged 16 and above.
 Some but not all employers will askfor GCSEs at grade 4/5 or C or above

 - Advanced - level 3 apprenticeships are also for over 16s.
 They need four or five GCSEs at grade 4/5 or C or above, usually including English and maths, or an intermediate apprenticeship.

 - Higher or Degree - level 4-7 apprenticeships for over 18s.
 Degree apprenticeships include an honours or master's degree.
 Higher apprenticeships lead to the equivalent of a foundation, honours or master's degree or professional qualification.
 Usually you require a level 3 qualification, such as an advanced apprenticeship, A levels, BTEC diploma or equivalent.
 Download the Which?
 Complete guide to higher and degree apprenticeships, the government's Guide to apprenticeships and check out the list of latest higher and degree apprenticeship vacancies.

-- Also check out our Jobfaqs vacancy directory - where to look for vacancies that ask for A levels or several good GCSEs, including apprenticeships (644kb PDF).
+- Also check out the vacancy directory in our JobFAQS booklet, which includes where to look for apprenticeship vacancies that ask for A levels or several good GCSEs - login and search to see a copy of JobFAQS - ask your careers adviser or teacher for the password.

 Search to find apprenticeships locally and nationally, including more info: